 A: FDA approval of a drug means that the agency has determined, based on substantial evidence, that the drug is effective for its intended use, and that the benefits of the drug outweigh its risks when used according to the product’s approved labeling.
 The drug approval process takes place within a structured framework that includes collecting clinical data and submitting an application to the FDA.
 Learn more about the FDA’s Drug Review Process.

-A: Currently there are no FDA-approved medicines specifically approved for the treatment or prevention of COVID-19.
-During public health emergencies, the FDA may in certain circumstances authorize use of unapproved drugs or unapproved uses of approved drugs for life-threatening conditions when there are no adequate, approved, and available options and other conditions are met.
+Additionally, during public health emergencies, the FDA may in certain circumstances authorize use of unapproved drugs or unapproved uses of approved drugs for life-threatening conditions when there are no adequate, approved, and available options and other conditions are met.
 This is called an Emergency Use Authorization (EUA).

 Researchers are studying new drugs, and medicines that are already approved for other health conditions, as possible treatments for COVID-19.
 The FDA created the Coronavirus Treatment Acceleration Program (CTAP) to use every available method to move new treatments to patients.
 Additionally, the FDA is working with the National Institutes of Health, drug manufacturers, researchers, and other partners to accelerate the development process for COVID-19 treatments.
 FDA’s Sentinel System is being used to monitor the use of drugs, describe the course of illness among hospitalized patients, and evaluate the treatment impact of therapies actively being used under real-world conditions.